 - Each adult must be with their child/children at all times during the course.

-- All individual allergies to food, bees and environment must be provided one month prior to course date.
+- All individual allergies to bees and environment must be provided one month prior to course date.